-The NBA draft of 2014 is all the rage.
-And in many ways the hype, ballyhoo and hoopla thus year seems more than ever.
-There has been the pre-draft camp, the endless talk show hustle, the fantasy drafts.
-Soon the NBA draft out of Brooklyn, New York will arrive with a cast of hundreds of personalities, nationally televised hour after hour.
-And then there will be the endless post-draft commentary.
+We are at that time of year again.
+The NFL draft is finished, and the NBA draft has next.
+The NBA draft is all the rage.
+Prospects are dissected, analyzed, and compared to heroes of yesteryear.
+There is the pre-draft camp, the endless talk show hustle as well as fantasy drafts.
+Preceded by hype, hope and hoopla, the NBA Draft finally arrives with a cast of hundreds of personalities, nationally televised hour after hour.
+And then there is the endless post-draft commentary.

 Once upon a time things were quite different in a simpler world and a smaller NBA.
 The first draft in 1947 saw first-round selections made by Pittsburgh, Boston, Providence, New York, Philadelphia, St. Louis, Chicago, Washington and Baltimore.
 No name from that first-round faraway time (aside from Knicks draftee Walt Dropo, who went on to a distinguished Major League baseball career) had any kind of real basketball impact.